Self-service exchanges and refunds for Azure Reservations

 You can also refund reservations, but the sum total of all canceled reservation commitment in your billing scope (such as EA, Microsoft Customer Agreement, and Microsoft Partner Agreement) can't exceed USD 50,000 in a 12 month rolling window.

-- You must have owner access on the Reservation Order to exchange or refund an existing reservation.
+- You must have owner or Reservation administrator access on the Reservation Order to exchange or refund an existing reservation.
 You can Add or change users who can manage a reservation.

 - Microsoft is not currently charging early termination fees for reservation refunds.
 We might charge the fees for refunds made in the future.
 We currently don't have a date for enabling the fee.